SyracuseUniversity/ospo-workshop-computing101-2/session1/README.md

 ```
 where `USERNAME` is your username *on the server* (which may not be the same as on your computer) and `HOSTNAME` is the address of the server.
 For example, above we ran `ssh -T git@github.com`.
 There, `git` was the `USERNAME` and `github.com` was the `HOSTNAME`.
 This can be shortened somewhat if your username on the server is the same as on your computer; in that case you can just type `ssh HOSTNAME`.
 Even then, typing hostnames out can be tedious and can be difficult to remember or type.

 You can simplify what you need to type to login to a server by modifying the `~/.ssh/config` file.
-The syntax for the `config` file is to have blocks of text for each server that you want to set configurations for.
-In general, the syntax is:
+The `config` file consists of blocks of text for each server that you want to set configurations for.
+In general, the syntax for each block is:

 ```
 Host HOST_ALIAS